-Rock U. is a performance-based rock band programme for kids, teens and adults that is as rewarding as it is fun!
-Being in a rock banc isn’t just about playing the notes and the beats.
-It’s about responsibility, confidence, teamwork, trust and the thrill of creating something with others that you could never create by yourself.
-We’ll rock out for sure but, more importantly, we’ll learn how to make music together as a band in a supportive, fun environment.
+Rock U. is a performance-based rock band program for kids that is as rewarding as it is fun!
+The focus of the Rock U. experience is on learning to play together as a band and putting on a live performance.
+All skill levels are welcome, and parts will be assigned in such a way that all can participate.
+Being in a rock band isn’t just about playing the notes and the beats.
+It’s about responsibility, confidence, teamwork, trust, and the thrill of creating something with others that you could never create by yourself.
+We’ll rock out for sure, but more importantly we’ll learn how to make music together as a band in a supportive, fun environment.

 James Dempsey has been teaching the guitar at the ISP for a decade and has seen numerous ex-students go on to music related careers.
 James currently teaches two groups of guitarists at ISP, the Beginner Group and the Advanced Group.
 His focus is always rooted in the practical, and in getting his students to learn and improve by playing the music of the artists they enjoy the most, whilst also attempting to broaden their musical horizons.
 Visit his website to discover more!

 The American Conservatory of Paris offers after-school private music lessons at any of the three campuses at ISP for students in Grades 1-12.

 Instruments offered: piano, violin, viola, cello, double bass, guitar, flute, oboe, clarinet, saxophone, bassoon, trumpet, trombone, drums, djembe and voice.

 At the Primary School, lessons are 30 or 45 minutes for beginners, and 1 hour for students entering at least their 3rd year of study.

 At the Secondary School, lessons are 45 minutes or 1 hour.

 Group ensembles and music theory classes take place at the Middle School campus with their Saturday Conservatory programme.